NolanMastro/free-promo-items/README.md

-# valorant-account-generator
+# free-promo-items
-A basic selenium based valorant account generator.
+A basic selenium based item farmer from anypromo

 # Features